-Source 6: Own
+Source 6: SURS

-According to our algorithm in the next period we are to use cargo traffic on all roads with the 80% PCA parameter.
+According to our algorithm, in the next period we are to use cargo traffic on all roads with the 80% PCA parameter.
 To check whether this is true, we will need to wait for the end of 2018 to get new data.
 For now we are pleased with the results, as they continue to inspire confidence in the algorithm and our reasoning.

 Picture 2: Graph of official and estimated values of IPI in 2016 and 2017

-Source 7: Own
+Source 7: SURS

 Conclusion

 Our paper shows that flash estimates are a viable choice of estimation.
 With the right choice of regression variables, the estimates are very accurate.
-This means, that such estimation could be used in the future to publish timelier outputs.
-However in our experiment we have also found out that even relatively simple new sources need tailored preprocessing, that can limit the usefulness of such approachess.
+This means that such estimation could be used in the future to publish timelier outputs.
+However, in our experiment we also found out that even relatively simple new sources need tailored pre-processing, which can limit the usefulness of such approaches.
 Because of this an in-depth analysis of both sources and data suitability is needed before they are used.

 A big opportunity presents itself with the option to output accurate experimental estimations of untimely statistics between current reference dates.